ifdattic/ifdattic.github.io/source/_posts/2014-09-19-how-to-deploy-symfony-application-to-aws-elasticbeanstalk.markdown

 This will run composer install without `require-dev` packages (in production we don't need them), optimize the autoloader (performance improvements), preferring distribution packages (performance improvement) and without any interaction (as the deployment is being done automatically).

 ## Update Cache Files <a name="update-cache-files"></a>

+**Important:** If you're using at least [Symfony 2.6.1](http://symfony.com/blog/symfony-2-6-1-released) this is not needed anymore as cache files are now relative.

 Because all commands are being run while in *"staging"* area the locations are incorrect after deployment (`/var/app/ondeck` should be changed to `/var/app/current`).
 This can be fixed by running a `sed` command on cache files.
 Add the following to `03-main.config`: